Okay, so I have a confession to make. I ate twelve of these.

 These donuts aren’t too sweet, but have a yummy Oreo kick.
 They can be made more chocolaty by substituting some of the flour for cocoa powder, but I liked them as they were.

-So get on board with this Oreo donut recipe.
+So get on board with this mini Oreo donuts recipe.

 - 130g plain flour